atrick/swift-evolution/proposals/0000-c-lang-implicit-pointer-conversion.md

 Thank you to all the patient Swift programmers who have struggled with C interoperability and shared their experience with the Swift team.

-Thanks to @eskimo, @lukasa, @jrose, and @itaiferber for helping those programmers find their way with unsafe pointers.
+Thanks to @eskimo, @lukasa, @jrose, @karl, and @itaiferber for helping those programmers use unsafe pointers while waiting for the language and libraries to be improved.